 These projects allow me to explore the relationship between art and science more deeply through public engagement.
 They are often a result of long-term collaborations and discussions about how the two disciplines influence each other and how we can integrate them.
 Art has largely been a tool for communicating science, but I believe there is room for a larger role.
-Being an artist has helped me, as a scientist, by providing a different perspective either by examining a topic using a new medium or through collaborations and discussions with other artists.
+Being an artist has helped me, as a scientist; providing a different perspective by examining a topic in more detail using a different approach or through collaborations and discussions with artists.
 These conversations have evolved into a more formal consortium for discussion and collaboration, about which you can learn more: ART-SCI at OSU.

 The Willamette River is an integral part of the culture of our region.
 From its headwaters to the south to its confluence with the Columbia River to the north, the river flows through forests, farmlands and cities.
 These features, and the dams that control its waters, have shaped the flow and contour of the river.

 This iron and glass sculpture conveys the dynamic nature of the Willamette River and its tributaries.
 At tributary junctures, cast glass rounds detail the complex channels that occur beneath the river surface, a network carved over many years bya meandering river.

 This work was a collaboration with undergraduate Karl Payne, who conceived of the design for the river, and I cast the tributary channels.
 The Linn Benton Community College welding program carried out the fabrication.